phospho-app/phosphobot/README.md

 ### 1. Get a SO-100 robot

-Purchase your Phospho starter pack at [robots.phospho.ai](https://robots.phospho.ai) or build your own robot following the instructions in [the SO-100 repo](https://github.com/TheRobotStudio/SO-ARM100).
+Obtain your Phospho starter pack at [robots.phospho.ai](https://robots.phospho.ai) or build your own robot following the instructions in [the SO-100 repo](https://github.com/TheRobotStudio/SO-ARM100).

 ### 2. Install the phosphobot server